silverstripe/cwp/docs/en/gitlab/working-with-modules.md

 <div class="notice" markdown='1'>
-The first part of the "name" in the `composer.json` file constitutes a namespace - please use the same namespace that you are using in Gitlabs, to distinguish between the officially supported CWP modules (that reside in the "cwp" namespace) and private modules.
+The first part of the "name" in the `composer.json` file constitutes a namespace - please use the same namespace that you are using in Gitlab, to distinguish between the officially supported CWP modules (that reside in the "cwp" namespace) and private modules.
 </div>